-For the case of finite temperatures, we need to adapt the argument and involve the chord length as indicated in Fig.~\ref{fig:FermiSurface}b to correctly capture all temperature scales: First consider the trivial example of uncoupled critical 1d chains oriented in a fixed direction $\vn_\vk$ with density $\rho_\perp$ in the perpendicular direction.
-To get the entanglement of a subsystem $\A$ we simply need to add the contributions from all chains.
-For convex $\A$ and the continuum limit, this gives $S_\A=\frac{\rho_\perp}{2}\int_{\partial \A}\ud A_x\, |\vn_\vx\cdot\vn_\vk|\,S_\text{1d}(\ell_{\vx,\vk})$, where $\rho_\perp|\vn_\vx\cdot\vn_\vk|$ is the density of chains piercing $\partial \A$ at point $\vx$ and $\ell_{\vx,\vk}$ is the chord length across $\A$ in direction $\vn_\vk$ (see Fig.~\ref{fig:FermiSurface}b).
-We want to reduce the case of true $d$-dimensional systems with couplings in all directions to that of isolated chains as follows.
-Consider a patch $\P$ of size $\Delta k^{d-1}$ around $\vk\in\partial \Gamma$ on the Fermi surface and group wave vectors around that point in terms of lines in direction $\vn_\vk$ as indicated in Fig.~\ref{fig:FermiSurface}a.
+We now want to reduce the case of true $d$-dimensional systems with couplings in all directions to that of uncoupled chains as follows.
+Consider a patch $\P$ of size $\Delta k^{d-1}$ around $\vk\in\partial \Gamma$ on the Fermi surface and let us group wave vectors around that point into lines in direction $\vn_\vk$ as indicated in Fig.~\ref{fig:FermiSurface}a.
 We know that, at sufficiently low temperatures, modes far away from the Fermi surface are irrelevant for the long-range physics and can be disregarded.
 The dispersion is linear in direction $\vn_\vk$, corresponding to chiral fermions, but the dispersion is flat in the perpendicular directions.
 Let us parametrize these directions by $k_\parallel$ and $\vk_\perp$.
-Due to the flat dispersion with respect to $\vk_\perp$, any unitary transformation (basis change) among the single-particle states corresponding to $\vk_\perp\in\P$ does not generate any coupling of these modes.
+Because of the flat dispersion with respect to $\vk_\perp$, any unitary transformation (basis change) among the single-particle states corresponding to $\vk_\perp\in\P$ does not generate any coupling of these modes.
 In particular, we can use this to transform to single-particle states that are spatially localized around points with spacings $\Delta y=2\pi/\Delta k$ in the $(d-1)$-dimensional perpendicular plane.
 A subsequent inverse Fourier transform with respect to $k_\parallel$ then yields uncoupled chains in direction $\vn_\vk$ and density $1/{\Delta y}$ in the directions perpendicular to $\vn_\vk$.
 This is the situation we considered initially with $\rho_\perp=1/\Delta y^{d-1}$, and we hence know how patch $\P$ contributes to the subsystem entropy.
-For $S_\text{1d}(\ell_{\vx,\vk})$ we can plug in the finite-temperature CFT result \eqref{eq:Scft}, where we substitute $\ell$ by the chord length $\ell_{\vx,\vk}$ and use $c=1/2$ because of chirality.
+For $S_\text{1d}(\ell_{\vx,\vk})$, we can plug in the finite-temperature CFT result \eqref{eq:Scft}, where we substitute $\ell$ by the chord length $\ell_{\vx,\vk}$ and use $c=1/2$ because of chirality.
 Finally, we need to integrate over the entire Fermi surface to take into account the contributions from all patches, resulting to leading order in the subsystem entropy